AFRICOM Volunteer Internship Program (AVIP)

 To qualify for consideration in this program, you must meet all six criteria*:

-Students MUST be available to work a minimum of eight (8) continuous weeks in the program.
+Students MUST be available to work a minimum of eight continuous weeks in the program

 *Preference will be given to those students that already possess a valid and current SECRET or higher personnel clearance.

-The Volunteer Internship Program is a continuous, annual program.
-There are no specific deadlines for submitting applications; however, we recommend you apply at least five (5) months prior to your desired internship start date.
-In all instances, your resume is kept on file for six (6) months from the date the applicant has successfully completed the objective interview.
-If the applicant has not been contacted within that timeframe, they must reapply with an updated cover letter and resume.
+The AFRICOM Volunteer Internship Program is a continuous, annual program.
+Though there are no specific deadlines for submitting applications, it is recommended to apply at least five months prior to the desired internship start date.
+In all instances, resumes are kept on file for six months from the date the applicant has successfully completed the objective interview.
+If applicants have not been contacted within that timeframe, they must re-apply with an updated cover letter and resume.

 All applicants are required to submit the following documents prior to consideration for an AVIP objective interview:

-A current resume (no special format required).
-Please include your expected graduation date.
+A current resume (no special format required), to include expected graduation date

-The AVIP Team will NOT accept any applications containing PII sent from person email addresses.
-This organizational e-mail account is monitored by the AVIP Team and is your primary method of corresponding with HQ USAFRICOM.
-E-mails sent to the personal accounts of AFRICOM personnel may not be read as they are outside the AVIP administrative process.
+In general, the organizational email account is monitored by the AVIP team and is the primary method of correspondence.
+Emails sent to personal accounts of AFRICOM personnel may not be read as they are outside the AVIP administrative process.

-Please merge all documents into ONE (1) Adobe PDF when applying.
-You should name your file with your last and first name (i.e. Smith, Jane.pdf).
+Please merge all documents into one Adobe PDF when applying, with the file name formatted with last and first name (e.g. Smith, Jane.pdf).

 No hard copy submissions will be accepted.

-It should be noted that, under Title 5 U.S. Code § 3111, a student volunteer is not a Federal employee for any purposes other than injury compensation and law related to the Tort Claims Act.
+It should be noted that, under Title 5 U.S. Code § 3111, a student volunteer is not a federal employee for any purposes other than injury compensation and law related to the Tort Claims Act.
 Student participation in the program is on a voluntary basis, and there is no remuneration or other employee benefits provided.
-HQ USAFRICOM does not provide housing assistance or support.
+AFRICOM does not provide housing assistance or support.
 Volunteer service is not credible for leave or any other employee benefits or monetary compensation.